 Council receives community satisfaction scores

-Surf Coast Shire Council has again bettered the state average in the Victorian Government’s Local Government Community Satisfaction Survey.
+Surf Coast Shire Council has again bettered the state average for overall performance in the Local Government Community Satisfaction Survey.

-The municipality’s overall 2018 rating of 62 marked a one-point improvement on 2017, was above the state-wide score of 59 and the state-wide average of 56 for large rural municipalities.
+The municipality’s overall 2019 rating of 62 matches last year’s result.
+It is above the statewide score of 60 and the average of 56 for similar-sized large rural councils in Victoria.

-The annual random phone survey of 600 resident and non-resident ratepayers was completed between 1 February and 30 March 2018.
+Coordinated by the Victorian Government, the annual Community Satisfaction Survey consists of a random phone survey to 600 resident and non-resident ratepayers.
+It was completed between February and March 2019.